pruje/libbash.sh/docs/libbash.md

 #### Options
 ```
--s, --symbol STRING  Detect symbol as a comment (can use multiple values, '#' by default)
+-s, --symbol STRING  Comment symbol (can use multiple values, '#' by default)
--n, --not-empty      Empty values are not considered as comments
+-n, --not-empty      Empty text are not considered as comments
 ```

 #### Exit codes